fpco/terraform-aws-foundation/examples/vpc-scenario-3/README.md

 ```

 Replace `vpn_remote_ip` in the variables.tf file for openvpn-prublic-eip output vaule, this will setup the virtual gateway connection.
+Once the init-remote-vpc finished, login to openvpn web server using the default user and password `openvpn` the URL should be similar to this sample HTTPS://<openvpn-prublic-eip>:943/admin and follow the next steps to allow connections using the public ip:

+- Click in *Nework Setting* and replace the private IP by the public
+- Click in *VPN Settings* and add vpc_cidr_block (10.24.0.0/16); turn off  *Internet traffic routed through the VPN*

+Setup the scenario 3
 ```
 make init
 make subnets